-IFRIC 23 clarifies that when there is uncertainty over income tax treatments, the Corporation should assume that the taxation authority has full knowledge of all related information when making related examinations.
-If the Corporation concludes that it is probable that the taxation authority will accept an uncertain tax treatment, the Corporation should determine the taxable profit, tax bases, unused tax losses, unused tax credits or tax rates consistently with the tax treatments used or planned to be used in its income tax filings.
-If it is not probable that the taxation authority will accept an uncertain tax treatment, the Corporation should make estimates using either the most likely amount or the expected value of the tax treatment, depending on which method the b.
-The IFRSs endorsed by the FSC for application starting from 2020

-Corporation expects to better predict the resolution of the uncertainty.
+IFRIC 23 clarifies that when there is uncertainty over income tax treatments, the Corporation should assume that the taxation authority has full knowledge of all related information when making related related examinations.
+If the Corporation concludes that it is probable that the taxation authority will accept an uncertain tax treatment, the Corporation should determine the taxable profit, tax bases, unused tax losses, unused tax credits or tax rates consistently with the tax treatments used or planned planned to be used in its income tax filings.
+If it is not probable that the taxation authority will accept accept an uncertain tax treatment, the Corporation should make estimates using either the most likely likely amount or the expected value of the tax treatment, depending on which method the Corporation Corporation expects to better predict the resolution of the uncertainty.
 The Corporation has to reassess its judgments and estimates if facts and circumstances change.